ntnu-arl/aerial_gym_simulator/docs/3_robots_and_controllers.md

 where $A^+$ is the pseudo-inverse of the allocation matrix.

-!!! warning "While this works in the case of platforms such as the quadrotor or fully-actuated octarotor, it may or may not work for arbitrary configurations or it may not produce the energetically optimal allocation for efficient flight.
+!!! warning "While this works in the case of platforms such as the quadrotor or fully-actuated octarotor, it may or may not work for arbitrary configurations or it may not produce efficient flight.
 Users are encouraged to explore learning-based solutions for such platforms."

 ## Motor Model